 Does Your Body Need a Break?

-Sore muscles aren't the only sign you've been overdoing it in the gym.
+Sore muscles aren't the only sign that you've been pushing yourself in the gym.
 Learn to spot these less obvious ones.

 You probably know that you need to take it easy, maybe dust off your foam roller, when your shaking quads can barely handle a trip to the bathroom.
 But soreness, the result of microscopic tears to your muscle fibres from the stress of exercise (and your body's response to repair that damage), isn't the only hint that your body—and mind—might need a lax day.

 Powering through soreness may make you feel all kinds of badass.
-But if you're skipping rest and recovery, your body never has a chance to replenish energy stores and repair damaged tissues, says Andrew Watkins, a certified trainer and the director of strength and conditioning at Sports Performance Lab.
+Except it's not actually helping you make progress.
+If you're skipping out on rest and recovery, your body never has a chance to replenish energy stores and repair damaged tissues, says Andrew Watkins, a certified trainer and the director of strength and conditioning at the Sports Performance Lab.
 This physical stress takes a toll on your body's ability to function at its best.
 And if you're also dealing with mental and emotional stress (because, life), you'll have an even harder time bouncing back between workouts, leading to further deficiencies and breakdowns instead of gains.

-Knowing when to pump the performance brakes is, thankfully, pretty simple.
-"Your body is a machine, and it's going to let you know when it needs to slow down", says Watkins.
+Learning when to choose recovery over your planned workout is not only the smart, kind thing to do for yourself, it's also (thankfully!) pretty simple.
+"Your body is a machine and it's going to let you know when it needs to slow down", says Watkins.
 Yeah, soreness is a biggie.
 But it's just one of many signs.
 Keep an eye out for these less familiar cues that you're in need of some R&R.

 1. Your heart rate is higher when you're doing nothing.

-Maybe you track your heart rate during workouts, but you should also pay attention to it at rest, like a few minutes after you wake up in the morning.
-For most people, a normal resting heart rate (RHR) is between 60 to 100 beats per minute, according to the American Heart Association.
-(That number may be lower for athletes, says Watkins).
+For most people, a normal resting heart rate is between 60 and 100 beats per minute (BPM), according to the American Heart Association.
+(That number may be lower for athletes, says Watkins.)

-Small fluctuations are normal, but if you track your RHR on a smartwatch or other device and notice it's 5 or more BPM higher than usual on a consistent basis, "that means your body is working harder just to complete routine daily tasks", says Tina M. Penhollow, PhD, an associate professor in the Department of Exercise Science and Health Promotion at Florida Atlantic University.
+Small fluctuations are normal, but if you notice your resting heart rate is 5 or more BPM higher than usual on a consistent basis, "that means your body is working harder just to complete routine daily tasks", says Tina M. Penhollow, PhD, an associate professor in the department of exercise science and health promotion at Florida Atlantic University.
 Without proper rest, your heart has to work OT to repair your tissues—and that elevated heart rate is a sign it's struggling to catch up.

 2. Your workouts feel tougher than usual.